U.S. regulators approve fix for 38,000 VW 3.0-liter diesel SUVs

-WASHINGTON (Reuters) - U.S. and California regulators have approved a fix for about 38,000 Volkswagen AG (VOWG_p.DE) 3.0-liter vehicles with potential excess emissions, a decision that could save the automaker more than $1 billion, according to a letter made public on Monday.
+WASHINGTON (Reuters) - U.S. and California regulators have approved a fix for about 38,000 Volkswagen AG (VOWG_p.DE) 3.0-liter vehicles with potential excess emissions, a decision that could save the automaker more than $1 billion (757.81 million pounds), according to a letter made public on Monday.

 The approval means the German automaker will not need to buy back luxury 2013-2016 model-year diesel Porsche Cayenne, Volkswagen Touareg and 2013-2015 Audi Q7 sport utility vehicles.
 Under a settlement approved by U.S. District Judge Charles Breyer in May, VW would have been forced to offer to buy back the vehicles if it had not won government approval for a fix.